Ha-So/NBA-Database/README.md

 # NBA-Database
 Database Project

 This application uses an entity relationship model to create an NBA database.
-It utlizes MySql (MariaDB), jQuery, JavaScript, HTML, CSS to create a user interface where they can view, add, delete, search/filter and edit entities.

-Further the backend is provided for by Node.js and the frontend uses an express and handlebars template system.

-# NBA-Database
-Database Project

-This application uses an entity relationship model to create an NBA database.
-It utlizes MySql (MariaDB), jQuery, JavaScript, HTML, CSS to create a user interface where they can view, add, delete, search/filter and edit entities.
+It utlizes MySQL (MariaDB), jQuery, JavaScript, HTML, CSS to create a user interface where they can view, add, delete, search/filter and edit entities.

 Further the backend is provided for by Node.js and the frontend uses an express and handlebars template system.

 # Screenshots